Menu

 Recognition is important to us all.
 Each year at the Fall OSHA conference, we take time to acknowledge and pay tribute to exemplary individuals or organizations across the state.
 Please take the time to think about your colleagues and peers who serve as powerful role models or provide valuable inspiration within our professional community.
 Nominees can be colleagues with whom you work every day, people who have served as your professional mentors, tireless professional advocates, or organizations that support our professions.

-Professional Advocacy Award: Melissa Fryer
+Professional Advocacy Award: Amanda Brown

-Outstanding Teaching or Research: Kerry Mandulak
+Outstanding Teaching or Research: Dr. Stephanie De Anda

-Lifetime Achievement: John Tracy
+Lifetime Achievement: Ernest Cristler

-Student Recognition Award: Pacific University Brittany Halladay
+Student Recognition Award: Pacific University Tenli Petty

-Student Recognition Award: Portland State University Sandra Rios-Ayala
+Student Recognition: Portland State University Jessica Sheets

 Nominate Someone for an Award